benfjohnson/developer-dot/_posts/2016-10-31-rest-v2-16-11-patch-notes.md

 Added new fields on the create transaction model:

 <ul class="normal">
 	<li>debugLevel (string, optional): If the user wishes to request additional debug information from this transaction, specify a level higher than 'normal'.
-Enum, possible values = ['Normal', 'Diagnostic']<li>
+Enum, possible values = ['Normal', 'Diagnostic']</li>
 </ul>

 Added new fields on the result transaction model: